Magnetically supramassive neutron stars: Magnetic field decay and collapse

-\emph{Is the collapse inevitable?---} The ambipolar diffusion timescale~\eqref{tamb} assumes normal $npe$ matter without the presence of superconducting protons or superfluid neutrons.
+The ambipolar diffusion timescale~\eqref{tamb} assumes normal $npe$ matter without the presence of superconducting protons or superfluid neutrons.
 Ignoring proton pairing is well justified as it is expected to be blocked by an ultra-strong magnetic field $B_{17} \gtrsim 1$~\cite{baym69}.
 On the other hand, nothing can prevent the onset of neutron superfluidity which is expected to take place at $T_9\approx 0.5-1$ (see e.g.~\cite{acg05,ho12}).
 Once the bulk of the core has undergone the transition to the superfluid state after a time $t=t_{\rm sf}$, the partial decoupling between the charged and uncharged fluids is likely to choke ambipolar diffusion and lead to a markedly longer $\ta$~\cite{gjs11}.
 This implies that the timescale~\eqref{tamb} should be accurate for the entire period $t \lesssim t_{\rm sf}$.
-Assuming~\eqref{eq:TmU}, the aforementioned temperature range translates into a time interval $t_{\rm sf} \approx (0.5-33)\,\mbox{yr}$, with the high-end limit being the one favoured by observations~\cite{page11}. {It should be noted that the superfluid phase transition could be further delayed by Pauli-paramagnetic suppression as a magnetic field $B_{17} \gtrsim 0.1-1$ may prevent the formation of the singlet neutron pairing state, leaving the weaker triplet superfluid state as the only possibility~\cite{sedrakian17}.}
+Assuming~\eqref{eq:TmU}, the aforementioned temperature range translates into a time interval $t_{\rm sf} \approx (0.5-33)\,\mbox{yr}$, with the high-end limit being favoured by observations~\cite{page11}. {It is worth mentioning that the superfluid phase transition could be further delayed by Pauli-paramagnetic suppression as a magnetic field $B_{17} \gtrsim 0.1-1$ may prevent the formation of the singlet neutron pairing state, leaving the weaker triplet superfluid state as the only possibility~\cite{sedrakian17}.}

 In fact the assumption of a passively cooling neutron star is not a realistic one; the decaying magnetic field would act as a heat source itself thus delaying the onset of superfluidity.
 The results of Ref.~\cite{ho12} suggest that this delay could be as high as a factor $10-100$, thus making $t_{\rm sf} \gg t_{\rm col}$ for most of the parameter space.
-A similar analysis in \cite{belo16} suggests that ambipolar heating could balance mURCA cooling at a temperature $T_{\text{bal}} \lesssim 8 \times 10^{8} (B_{16}^2 L_{5})^{1/5}$ K \cite{belo16}, likely exceeding the superfluidity-onset value until $B$ has sufficiently decayed.
+A similar analysis in \cite{belo16} suggests that ambipolar heating could balance mUrca cooling at a temperature $T_{\text{bal}} \lesssim 8 \times 10^{8} (B_{16}^2 / L_{5})^{1/5}$ K, likely exceeding the superfluidity-onset value until $B$ has sufficiently decayed.
 We can therefore conclude that neutron superfluidity is unlikely to prevent the short-term collapse of magnetically supramassive neutron stars.